aerospike/aerospike-rest-gateway/docs/installation-and-config.md

 * `aerospike.restclient.clientpolicy.user` This is the name of a user registered with the Aerospike database.
 This variable is only needed when the Aerospike cluster is running with security enabled.
 * `aerospike.restclient.clientpolicy.password` This is the password for the previously specified user.
 This variable is only needed when the Aerospike cluster is running with security enabled.
+* `aerospike.restclient.clientpolicy.authMode` This is the authentication mode.
+Use it when user/password is defined.
+Supported modes are INTERNAL, EXTERNAL and EXTERNAL_INSECURE.
+Default is INTERNAL.

 To utilize the multi-tenancy capability within the REST Client, send Aerospike login credentials using the [Basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 Set custom multi-user authentication configuration variables if needed: